West Covina Small Claims Court

 How much can I sue for in West Covina Small Claims?

 This is also known as the "small claims court limits."
-In West Covina Small Claims:
+In West Covina or Los Angeles County Small Claims you can sue for the following maximum amounts:

-What are the West Covina Small Claims Court Filing Fees?
+What are the Los Angeles County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in West Covina depends on how much you are suing for:
+The amount you will pay to file a small claims lawsuit in West Covina depends on how much you are suing for.
+You will pay between $30 to $75 to file the lawsuit.
+If cannot afford to pay court fees, you can ask the court to waive the fees.

 In most small claims cases, you can expect to pay: